 In essence, batteries and generators are two main types of home power backup systems that can power electricity in your home if an outage occurs.

 To start, batteries run on electricity.
 You can charge them from either the excess energy your solar panels produce or energy from the grid.
 If a battery can use off-grid backup energy, you can recharge it even if the grid goes down — which gives you security in your power sourcing.

-Some newer-model generators can use solar energy to charge, but they typically use a fuel like diesel, liquid propane or natural gas.
+Although some newer-model generators already use solar energy as power supply, a lot of them typically use a fuel like diesel, liquid propane or natural gas.
 The fuel then converts to electricity for your home.

 As long as you have the correct fuel (and enough of it), your generator will continue to run.
 But if you were to run out of fuel, some generators can connect to a natural gas line.